 If your organisation decides to continue running programs and services that involve volunteers, it is imperative you take every measure possible to keep your volunteers safe in the workplace.
 This includes following all advice provided by the Australian and State and Territory Governments with regards to mask wearing, hygiene and social distancing.
 Where possible, consider how face-to-face contact can be lessened or removed altogether.
 Where face-to-face contact is an essential requirement, ensure your volunteers strictly comply with wearing of masks, handwashing and sanitising guidelines.
 Further, consider how you can assist service users to comply with guidelines to minimise the risk to your volunteers.

 COVID-19 vaccinations are mandatory for workers (including volunteers) in some workplace settings.
-Please refer to the Australian or State and Territory health departments for more information.
+Please read our vaccination factsheet or refer to the Australian or State and Territory health departments for more information.
 Aside from these official mandates, if you are considering making COVID-19 vaccinations mandatory for your employees and/or volunteers, then please seek legal advice.
 Justice Connect’s factsheet on Volunteers and the COVID-19 vaccine provides further advice.

 Business Continuity and Risk Management Considerations